 Each tour group is in the care of knowledgeable, trained tour guides who will tell you about the history of the California Tower and other things.
 You will not be permitted to tour the California Tower on your own.

 IMPORTANT RULES AND INFORMATION

 See the ticket price grid above.
 Tickets can be purchased online or at our admissions desk at 1350 El Prado, San Diego, California, 92101.
-We recommend you purchase tickets online in advance, as same-day California Tower tours may be difficult to come by.
+You may by tickets at the Museum or buy them online .
 Online purchases may include an additional service fee.★ Can I get a ticket just for the California Tower?
 Can I go up in the California Tower without going into the Museum?